 Hygienists and therapists who:

-must review their training and experience to ensure they are competent to undertake all the duties within their scope of practice.
+- have not applied their skills recently must review their training and experience to ensure they are competent to undertake all the duties within their scope of practice.

 Dental hygienists and therapists who come across something outside their competence when seeing a patient directly, must advise the patient that they should be referred to a dentist.

 Dental nurses can participate in preventative programmes without the patient having to see a dentist first.

 Orthodontic therapists can carry out Index of Orthodontic Treatment Need (IOTN) screening without the patient having to see a dentist first.